 If you’re struggling with opioid dependence, you’re not alone.
 It’s estimated that more than 2 million people in the United States have issues with abuse or dependence on opioids.
-The experienced team at 2nd Chance Treatment Center in Phoenix, Glendale, Surprise, and Gilbert, Arizona, specializes in the medical management of opioid addiction and offers treatment with Suboxone®.
+The experienced team at 2nd Chance Treatment Center throughout the greater Phoenix, Arizona area, specializes in the medical management of opioid addiction and offers treatment with Suboxone®.
 To get the medical and psychological help you need to overcome your opioid addiction, call the office today or request an appointment online.

 Suboxone® is a prescription medication used to treat opioid addiction.
 It was approved for use by the FDA in 2002.
 Unlike other opioid maintenance medications, Suboxone contains both buprenorphine and naloxone.